ORGANIZATION AND SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES

 |ORGANIZATION AND SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES||ORGANIZATION AND SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES

 Organization and Line of Business

-This Organization and Summary of Significant Accounting Policies of Profire Energy, Inc. and Subsidiary (the "Company") is presented to assist in understanding the Company's consolidated financial statements.
+This Organization and Summary of Significant Accounting Policies of Profire Energy, Inc. and its subsidiary (the "Company") is presented to assist in understanding the Company's condensed consolidated financial statements.
 The Company's accounting policies conform to accounting principles generally accepted in the United States of America ("US GAAP").